RULES AND TIPS FOR A GREAT WINEFEST EXPERIENCE

 - Keep an eye on your children.
 We have had several ‘lost kid’ incidents at festivals and it is never fun.
 Luckily our security has always done a great job and reuniting kids and parents.

-- Please drink responsibly.
-Valenzano Winery has been hosting this event for 17 years and our crowds are always the best!
+- Valenzano Winery has been hosting this event for 18 years and our crowds are always the best!
 Please continue this tradition of responsible beverage consumption.
 Our trained staff will do its best to ensure that there are no incidents, but that can only be done if our customers are drinking responsibly as well as looking after their friends and family.

 BRING WITH YOU

-1) a corkscrew you know how to operate
+- a corkscrew that you know how to operate

 DON’T BRING WITH YOU

 Our staff at Valenzano Family Winery puts an enormous amount of effort into planning our festivals.
 Our goal is always ‘to provide the best possible experience for the largest number of visitors’.
 We are not perfect; we will anticipate incorrectly or forget something that should have been obvious.
 We assure you that when these things become evident – we will recognize our mistakes and plan for it the following year.
-One thing we are very proud if is the fact that every event we do is better managed, more entertaining, and more comfortable than the previous year’s event.
+One thing we are very proud of is the fact that every event we do is better managed, more entertaining, and more comfortable than the previous year’s event.
 This is only possible because our amazing customers consistently give us the benefit of the doubt, and understand their best interest is our ultimate goal.
-We have had 17 years to perfect WineFest – and it is going to be a wonderful event!
-With that said – if something about the festival still drives you crazy to the point that you are compelled lay into us – please do so at [email protected] .
-I have this email set to forward all emails daily to my brother at 10:00pm, just before he goes to bed.
+We have had 19 years to perfect WineFest – and it is going to be a wonderful event!
+With that said – if something about the festival still drives you crazy to the point that you are compelled to lay into us – please do so at [email protected].
+I have this email set to forward all emails daily to my brother at 10:00 pm, just before he goes to bed.
+You may also post negative comments to Yelp where there is no opportunity for us to provide feedback or our side of the story.